dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/state-comparison-caveats.md

 ### Vars

-If a <Term id="model" /> uses a `var` or `env_var` in its definition, dbt is unable today to identify that lineage in such a way that it can include the model in `state:modified` because the `var` or `env_var` value has changed.
+If a model uses a `var` or `env_var` in its definition, dbt is unable today to identify that lineage in such a way that it can include the model in `state:modified` because the `var` or `env_var` value has changed.
 It's likely that the model will be marked modified if the change in variable results in a different configuration.

 ### Tests